-Conceptual Development: This phrase appeared in the fourth draft of this poem as no silmerána tindon, with no “under” serving the same roll as the genitive (OM1d: PE16/62), hence “*under the gleaming moon they shine”.
-Tolkien switch to the final form of the phrase the sixth draft (OM1f: PE16/74).
+Conceptual Development: This phrase appeared in the fourth draft of this poem as no silmerána tindon, with no “under” serving the same role as the genitive (OM1d: PE16/62), hence “*under the gleaming moon they shine”.
+Tolkien switched to the final form of the phrase in the sixth draft (OM1f: PE16/74).

 References ✧ MC/220; PE16/62, 72, 74